icebox-nix/netkit.nix/README.md

 # netkit.nix
-Verstile icebox plugins for advanced networking scenarios in NixOS.
+Versatile icebox plugins for advanced networking scenarios in NixOS.

 # What is it?
 Intended to work out-of-box without any complicated configuration, `netkit.nix` is a set of [icebox](https://github.com/icebox-nix/icebox) purely declarative plugins for networking scenarios, such as versatile transparent proxy, sharing Wi-Fi through Wi-Fi.

+# Prerequisite
+You need to have [std](https://github.com/icebox-nix/std) configured properly.
+Specific options required are listed in Wiki pages.

 # How to use it?
 Code like this in your `configuration.nix`